KF-Art/Sierra-Dark-Fluxbox/README.md

     # FreeBSD systems
         # cp -r Sierra-Dark-Fluxbox /usr/local/share/fluxbox/styles/

+After that you can apply it via the built-in Fluxbox's menus, or directly at <code>~/.fluxbox/init</code>:

+    session.styleFile:      /home/USER/.fluxbox/styles/Sierra-Dark

 If you want that new users have this theme installed, copy this theme to <code>skel</code> directory: